Blink-drift/Blink-drift/README.md

 - 👋 Hi, I’m @Blink-drift
 - 👀 I’m interested in ...
-Game Dev, AIML and Data Science and System driver design
+Game Dev, Backend/Server-side development and System driver design
-- 🌱 I’m currently learning ...Assembly, Bash and Swift
+- 🌱 I’m currently learning ...Assembly, Swift and Kotlin
-- 💞️ I’m looking to collaborate on ...any new video game or frontend project, that may help me sharpen my skills
+- 💞️ I’m looking to collaborate on ...any new video game or server-side application, that may help me sharpen my skills
-- 📫 How to reach me ...well...you are on my github profile aren't you?...open a pull request or you can also find me on Discord(Dart Leo#6672)
+- 📫 How to reach me ...well...you are on my github profile aren't you?...open a pull request or you can also find me on Discord(dart.leo)

 <!---
 Blink-drift/Blink-drift is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.